 Agency for theatre rights: Margareta Petersson Agent & Produktion

 Augustin Erba’s essay in the Swedish anthology Mission: Fatherhood (2004) got outstanding reviews.
-In May 2009 he published his first novel in Swedish: ”The Lonely Bridges” (”Ensamhetens broar”) at Albert Bonniers Förlag.
+In May 2009 he published his first novel in Swedish: ”The Bridges of Solitude” (”Ensamhetens broar”) at Albert Bonniers Förlag.
 Albert Bonniers Förlag is not only one of the oldest publishing houses in Sweden, it is also considered the finest.

-The reviews on ”The Lonely Bridges” were overwhelmingly positive and the novel won a Reader’s Award.
+The reviews on ”The Bridges of Lonliness” were overwhelmingly positive and the novel won a Reader’s Award.

 In 2012 Augustin Erba began collaborating with Stina Oscarson, the head of Drama at the Swedish Broadcasting Corporation.
 The collaboration resulted in a series of short plays that were broadcasted every day in 2013.
 The plays were inspired by people who, through history, have risked their lives for democracy, freedom of speech and human rights.
 Augustin Erba wrote 250 of the short plays and directed all of them.